 Long-term capital gains taxes apply to assets held for longer than one year, typically taxed at lower rates (0%, 15%, or 20%).
 In addition to this distinction between short-term and long-term holdings, additional state taxes may be imposed depending on where you live.

 Calculating Capital Gains Tax

 To calculate the amount of capital gain subject to taxation, subtract any costs associated with purchasing or selling, such as commissions and fees.
 Then subtract the cost basis, which is what you paid for the item initially, plus any improvements made over time.

 This will determine your net proceeds from sale minus cost basis, which equals taxable gain subject to taxation at an applicable rate based upon holding period and filing status.
 The marginal federal income tax bracket ranges from 10% to 37%.

 Capital Gains Tax is an important consideration when making financial decisions.
 Knowing how it works and how to calculate it can help you make wise money decisions.
 Now let’s look at when you need to pay Capital Gains Tax.

 When Do You Pay Capital Gains Tax?

-When it comes to taxes, capital gains tax is an essential concept for people in their 20s to understand.
+When it comes to taxes, capital gains tax is an essential concept to understand.
 Capital gains tax is a type of income tax you pay when you sell certain assets, such as stocks or real estate, for more than what you paid.